 The Swift 10 pound note was launched at a press briefing at the Central Bank of Ireland Currency Centre in Sandyford, Dublin on 9 August 1978.

-On 14 August 1978, the new Ten Pound note entered circulation, two and a half months after its first date of issue, 1 June 1978.
+The new Irish 10 Pound note entered circulation on 14 August 1978, two and a half months after its first date of issue, 1 June 1978.
 It was the third denomination of the Series B banknotes to enter circulation, after the £5 note in 1976, and the £1 note in 1977.

-The first date of issue of the Swift £10 note is 01.06.78, and this date is the first note to bear the signature of Thomás F O'Cofaigh as Secretary of the Department of Finance, who was appointed in October 1978.
+The first date of issue of the Series B Irish 10 note is 01.06.78, and this date is the earliest dated banknote to bear the signature of Thomás F O'Cofaigh as Secretary of the Department of Finance, who was appointed in October 1978.

 The face and reverse of the Swift ten pound note uses a typeface designed by Michael Biggs, one of the Servicon team, in 1953.
 It is a modern typeface based on Unical.

-All the text on the face of the note is in Irish.
+All the text on the face of the new Irish 10 pound note is in Irish.
 'Banc Ceannais na h-Éireann' (Central Bank of Ireland) 'Nóta dlíthairgthe deich bpunt' (Legal tender note ten pounds).
 Below the watermark field are the signatures and the titles of the signatories: 'an gobharnóir' (governor) and 'rúnaí na roinne airgeadais' (secretary of the department of finance).

 On the banknote, Swift faces in the opposite direction to that in the original portrait.